Our People and Teams

-Julia Harris is the President of Ronin Holdings where she focuses on investments, operations, and philanthropy.
+Julia Harris is the President of Ronin Holdings where she focuses on investments, operations, real estate and philanthropy.

-Julia was previously a Brand Manager at Lion Capital, a consumer-focused investor, and prior to that, she worked at Beach Point Capital, where she focused on investor relations.
+Julia was previously a Brand Manager at Lion Capital, a consumer-focused investor.
+Prior to that, she worked at Beach Point Capital, where she focused on investor relations.

-Julia began her career at Reservoir Capital, and later worked for Clearlake Capital.
-During her tenure at these firms, she focused on operations, marketing, and investor communication.
+Julia began her career at Reservoir Capital where she focused on operations, marketing, and investor communication.